mobilecoinofficial/full-service-mirror/create-release/package/README.md

 In order to use this mode, follow the following steps.
 1) Ensure that you have NodeJS installed. **The minimum supported version is v12.9.0** (`node -v`)
 1) Generate a keypair: `node generate-keys.js`.
 This will generate two files: `mirror-client.pem` and `mirror-private.pem`.
-1) Run the public side of the mirror: `./mobilecoind-mirror-public-tls.sh` (the public side does not care if the private side and mirror are using end to end encryption as it just forwards the requests and responses).
+1) Run the public side of the mirror: `./wallet service-mirror-public-tls.sh` (the public side does not care if the private side and mirror are using end to end encryption as it just forwards the requests and responses).
-1) Run the private side of the mirror: `./mobilecoind-mirror-private-tls-encrypted.sh`
+1) Run the private side of the mirror: `./wallet service-mirror-private-tls-encrypted.sh`
 1) 1) Issue a response using the sample client:
-   - To get block data: `node example-client.js 127.0.0.1 8001 mirror-client.pem '{"GetBlock": {"block": 0}}'`
+   - To get block data: `node example-client.js 127.0.0.1 9091 mirror-client.pem '{"method": "get_block", "params": {"block_index": "0"}, "jsonrpc": "2.0", "id": 1}'`
-   - To get processed block data: node example-client.js 127.0.0.1 8001 mirror-client.pem '{"GetProcessedBlock": {"block": 33826}}'`